erikyao/erikyao.github.io/_posts/2014-10-08-isl-support-vector-machines.md

 A natural choice is the **maximal margin hyperplane** (a.k.a the **optimal separating hyperplane**).
 That is, we can compute the (perpendicular [ˌpɜ:pənˈdɪkjələ(r)]) distance from each training observation to a given separating hyperplane; the smallest such distance is the minimal distance from the observations to the hyperplane, and is known as the **margin**.
 The maximal margin hyperplane is the separating hyperplane for which the margin is largest — that is, it is the hyperplane that has the farthest minimum distance to the training observations.

-基于 maximal margin hyperplane 的 classifier 就被称为 maximal margin classifier。Although MMC is often successful, it can also lead to overfitting when $$ p $$ is large.
+基于 maximal margin hyperplane 的 classifier 就被称为 maximal margin classifier。Although MMC is often successful, it can also lead to overfitting when $ p $ is large.

 对一个已经确定的 maximal margin hyperplane 而言，离它最近的点，i.e. 确定 margin 的点，我们称为 **support vectors**.

-* they are vectors in $$ p $$-dimensional space
+* they are vectors in $ p $-dimensional space
 * they “support” the maximal margin hyperplane in the sense that if these points were moved slightly then the maximal margin hyperplane would move as well.

 Interestingly, the maximal margin hyperplane depends directly on the support vectors, but not on the other observations: a movement to any of the other observations would not affect the separating hyperplane, provided that the observation’s movement does not cause it to cross the boundary set by the margin.